ryanb/nested_form/README.md

 ## Partials

 It is often desirable to move the nested fields into a partial to keep things organized.
-If you don't supply a block to fields_for it will look for a partial and use that.
+If you don't supply a block to fields_for it will look for a partial to use.

 ```erb
 <%= f.fields_for :tasks %>